vidjil/vidjil/doc/user.md

     really depends on users and their sequencing protocols.
 You must choose to keep the fragment that most probably contains both a part of the V and the J genes.

-## Processing samples, configs
+## Processing samples and process configurations

 Depending on your granted accesses, you can schedule a processing for a sequence file (select a config and `run`).
-The processing can take a few seconds to a few hours, depending on the software lauched, the options set in the config, the size of the sample and the server load.
+The processing can take a few seconds to a few hours, depending on the software lauched, the options set in the process configuration, the size of the sample and the server load.

 The base human configurations with **vidjil-algo** are « TRG », « IGH », « multi » (`-g germline`), « multi+inc » (`-g germline -i`), « multi+inc+xxx » (`-g germline -i -2`, default advised configuration).
-See [Libraries and recombinations](locus.md) for information on these configurations.
+See [Libraries and recombinations](locus.md) for information on these processes.
-There are also configuration for other species and for other RepSeq algorithms, such as « MiXCR ».
+There are also processes for other species and for other RepSeq algorithms, such as « MiXCR ».
-The server mainteners can add new configurations tailored to specific needs, contact us if you have other needs.
+The server mainteners can add new process configurations tailored to specific needs, contact us if you have other needs.

 The « reload » button (bottom left) updates the view.
 It is useful to see if the status of the task changed.
 It should do `QUEUED` → `ASSIGNED` → `RUNNING` → `COMPLETED`.